Roman Concrete: The Enduring Legacy of an Ancient Technology

 CC-BY-2.0

-Romans mastered underwater concrete by the middle of the 1st century AD.
-The city of Caesarea gives us an impressive example of Roman construction.
-The production technique was quite incredible: the mix was one-part lime for two-parts volcanic ash, and it was placed in volcanic tuff or small wooden cases.
-The seawater would then hydrate the lime and trigger a hot chemical reaction which hardened the concrete.
+The Romans mastered underwater concrete by the middle of the 1st century AD.
+The city of Caesarea provides an impressive example of Roman construction.
+The production technique was quite incredible: the mix was one part lime to two parts volcanic ash, and it was placed in volcanic tuff or small wooden cases.
+The seawater would then hydrate the lime and trigger a hot chemical reaction that hardened the concrete.

 caesaria roman harbor